-Roseanne Blasts Alexandria Ocasio-Cortez In Profanity-Laced Rant
+Roseanne Barr Blasts Alexandria Ocasio-Cortez In Profanity-Laced Rant

 Barr is no stranger to controversial public rants, as it was a racist tirade on Twitter that led ABC to cancel Barr’s rebooted sitcom in May 2018.
 She had famously compared former Obama White House adviser Valerie Jarrett to an ape and claimed George Soros was a Nazi sympathizer, sparking outrage on social media.

 Since then, Barr has conducted interviews blaming her firing on anti-Semitism.
-In an interview with the Jerusalem Post the actress said she was mischaracterized, and never allowed to explain that she giving a commentary on Iran.
+In an interview with the Jerusalem Post, the actress said she was mischaracterized, and never allowed to explain that she was giving a commentary on Iran.

 Barr claimed that in an “unprecedented” move, she was targeted for her vocal opinions on Israel and BDS.
 BDS is the boycott, divest and sanctions movement.
 The BDS campaign promotes the boycotting of Israel and its products until the Jewish state withdraws settlements from the West Bank.